 The Tale Begins With Chapter – 1

-Buoyed by the respite from enemy fire, we made short work of reorganizing for the climb up the crater wall.
+Buoyed by the respite from enemy fire, we made short work of the climb up the crater wall.
 We ascended in three columns.
 It was rough going at first, but the higher we went, the firmer the ground grew under our boots.
-The Mechs were forced to wait for the returning Halberds to pull them out of the silt.
+The mechs were forced to wait for the returning Halberds to pull them out of the silt.
 It was just as well, because the small ledge that remained of the defile might have collapsed under their great weight.
-On the climb, we listened to Colonel L’Amour trade notes with Captain Obey and Lords Zoltan and Kolchic.
+On the climb, we listened to Colonel L’Amour trade notes with Captain Obey and Lieutenant Sheed on how best to breach the airlocks.

-As we trudged up the last steep stretch of slope, our HUDs were fed the details of the enemy’s compound from the ground penetrating scans of the grounded El Cid.
-The base consists of a ten-story, fifteen hundred meter wide cylindrical shaft.
+As we trudged up the last steep stretch of slope, our HUDs were fed the details of the enemy’s compound from the ground penetrating scans of the disabled El Cid.
+The base consisted of a ten-story, fifteen-hundred-meter-wide cylindrical shaft.
 There was a kilometer and change of twisting tunnels to wind our way through before we reached the base proper from our end.
-Fortunately the sensors did not pick up any signs of Ore Wyrms in the vicinity.
+Fortunately the sensors did not pick up any signs of ore wyrms in the vicinity.

 The scans also exposed a five-hundred meter wide bowl-like structure buried deep under the crater.
 It was, in fact, a hollow sphere with the top half split and retracted alongside the bottom hemisphere.
 The bowl was undoubtedly the pen from which the wyrms were loosed on us.

-Squad by squad, what remained of C Company climbed over the crater’s rim and gathered on one side of the five meter square, steel doors of the outer airlock.
-Lord Kolchic and his men gathered on the other side.
+Sixty-three of us who survived the ordeal in the pit climbed over the crater’s rim and gathered on both sides of the five-meter-square steel doors of the outer airlock.

-The old mining base wherein the pirates hid was enveloped by yet another energy shield used primarily to repel the Ore Wyrms.
+The old mining base wherein the pirates hid was enveloped by yet another low-energy kinetic force shield used primarily to repel the ore wyrms.
 This inner shield was produced by man-tall, pyramid-shaped aether generators on either side of the airlock.
-The top-side entrance was also bracketed by a pair of pyramids.
+The top-side and northern airlocks were also bracketed by pairs of these pyramids.
 There would be other such generators buried underground to give the base full coverage, but these didn’t concern us.
-Taking out the four on the surface would be enough to burst the installation’s protective bubble and let us at the doors.
+Taking out the four on the surface would be enough to burst the installation’s last protective bubble and let us at the doors.

-Captain Obey alerted Colonel L’Amour, “We’re ready to burn through the outer doors on your signal.”
+Captain Obey alerted Colonel L’Amour, “We’re ready to burn the generators on your signal.”

 After a long pause, a harried, nearly breathless voice responded.
 “We have hostages.
 Lots of them.
 You’ll let us be, if you value their lives.”